 2519-06 BACKGROUND

-SECY-08-155, “Update on the Development of the Construction Inspection Program for New Reactor Construction under 10 CFR Part 52,” dated October 17, 2008, described the construction assessment program developed by the staff for use in the oversight of commercial nuclear reactors under construction pursuant to 10 CFR Part 52.
+The Office of the Secretary (SECY)-08-155, “Update on the Development of the Construction Inspection Program for New Reactor Construction under 10 CFR Part 52,” dated October 17, 2008, described the construction assessment program developed by the staff for use in the oversight of commercial nuclear reactors under construction pursuant to 10 CFR Part 52.

 Specifically, as described in IMC 2505, “Periodic Assessment of Construction Inspection Program Results,” the new construction assessment program used the traditional enforcement approach to determine the significance of identified issues in lieu of a construction SDP.

-SRM-M081022, “Staff Requirements - Periodic Briefing on New Reactor Issues, October 22, 2008,” dated December 5, 2008, directed the staff to reconsider the construction assessment process as presented in IMC 2505 and propose policy options to the Commission.
+Staff Requirements Memorandum (SRM)-M081022, “Staff Requirements - Periodic Briefing on New Reactor Issues, October 22, 2008,” dated December 5, 2008, directed the staff to reconsider the construction assessment process as presented in IMC 2505 and propose policy options to the Commission.
 The SRM further directed that the staff proposal should address the construction program oversight already inherent in the ITAAC monitoring and closure processes, and the inclusion in the construction oversight process of objective elements such as construction program Performance Indicators (PIs) and SDPs analogous to those used in the Reactor Oversight Process (ROP).

 SECY-10-140, “Options for Revising the Construction Reactor Oversight Process Assessment Program,” dated October 26, 2010, provided draft SDPs for use in evaluating programmatic and technical findings identified through the construction inspection program at nuclear reactors that are under construction.